Silica, Rožňava District

 Silica (Szilice) is a village and municipality in the Rožňava District in the Košice Region of middle-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1399.

-The locality was annexed by the Kingdom of Hungary after the arbitration of Vienna on 1938-11-02.
-In 1938, there were 954 inhabitants whose 4 was Jewish origin.
+Before the establishment of independent Czechoslovakia in 1918, Silica was part of Gömör and Kishont County within the Kingdom of Hungary.
+The locality was annexed by the Kingdom of Hungary after the arbitration of Vienna on 2 November 1938.
+In 1938, there were 954 inhabitants, of which 4 were of Jewish origin.
 It was part of the district of Rožňava.
-The name of the locality before the World War II was Silica/Szilice.
-During 1938 and 1945, the Hungarian name Szilice was used.
-After the liberation, the municipality has been reinstated in the reconstituted Czechoslovak Republic.
+The name of the locality before World War II was Silica/Szilice.
+From 1938 to 1945, the Hungarian name Szilice was used.
+After the liberation, the municipality was reinstated in the reconstituted Czechoslovak Republic.

 Geography

-The village lies at an elevation of 546 metres and covers an area of 34.565 km².
+The village lies at an elevation of 546 metres and covers an area of 34.565 km2.
 It has a population of about 590 people.

+Population

 Culture

 The village has a public library and a football pitch.